haxxornulled/GuildRecruiter/Docs/EmbeddedChatPanel.md

 - Provide a mini dropdown/button next to the input that inserts the selected template into the EditBox.
 - Acceptance: Selecting a template inserts text at cursor; persists across sessions.

-4) Mini-view toggle placement
+4) Mini-view toggle placement and icon semantics
+- Current: A chat-bubble icon toggles the mini chat dock.
+When collapsed, the icon is desaturated and semi-transparent.
-- Optionally move the mini-view (chat) toggle near the sidebar chevron for a unified control area.
+- Possible: Move the toggle near the sidebar chevron for a unified control area.
-- Keep bottom-right toggle as a fallback when theme modules are absent.
-- Acceptance: Toggle works in either placement; state persists in `ui.chatMiniCollapsed`.
+- Acceptance: Toggle works reliably; state persists in `ui.chatMiniCollapsed`.

 ## Notes on "Cloning" ChatFrame
 While you can parent a new `ScrollingMessageFrame` and copy font/colors from ChatFrame1, avoid cloning secure/protected Blizzard UI templates or reusing their exact named frames.
 Build a parallel, lightweight frame tree that mimics the behavior we need.
 This sidesteps taint and template restrictions.

+References:
+- Toggle/icon behavior implemented in `UI/UI_MainFrame.lua`.
+- Event normalization in `Infrastructure/Chat/ChatRouting.lua`.